facelessuser/pymdown-extensions/docs/extensions/emoji.md

 ## Default Emoji Generators

 Emoji provides six default emoji generators.
-All the generators can be used with the `emojione` index, but only two will work well with the `gemoji` index: `pymdownx.emoji.to_png` and `pymdownx.emoji.to_unicode`.
+All the generators can be used with the `emojione` index, but only two will work well with the `gemoji` index: `pymdownx.emoji.to_png` and `pymdownx.emoji.to_alt`.
 They can be used by passing in one of the functions below via the `emoji_generator` parameter.
 Pass the actual function reference, not a string.
 If you need to create your own, just check out [Custom Emoji Generators](#custom-emoji-generators).

 pymdownx.emoji.to_png
 :